yath/tpm171e/README.md

 of the `_CmdVersion` handler, writes it there, executes it via `b.ver` and `execve()`s a shell.

+See the `install-magisk` script to install [Magisk](https://github.com/topjohnwu/Magisk) for a more permanent way of acquiring root.
+It does not seem to affect OTA updates in any way, except that it needs reinstallation after an update.

 ## cli

 ### Technical details